 Is Donald Trump going to prison?

-Former president pled not guilty to 37 federal charges during arraignment in Miami, Florida
+Former president pleaded not guilty to 37 federal charges during arraignment in Miami, Florida

 At 3pm local time, Mr Trump surrendered to authorities at the Wilkie D Ferguson Jr United States Courthouse in Miami, Florida on 37 federal charges stemming from his alleged unlawful retention of national defence information, adding another criminal case to the legal pressure against the twice-impeached former president as he seeks to win his party’s nomination in next year’s Republican presidential primary.